-“The students love the material.
+“The students love the materials.
 They love touching them, moving them, identifying them and saying what they know about them.
 To me, that is exactly what learning is… you’ll hear them talk back and forth about why it should be informal or formal and they give reasons why it should be what it is.
 It’s outstanding.”

 -Kindergarten Teacher, Garfield Elementary School, Southeast Washington D.C.
 Public Schools

 The Toggle Talk Project at the University of Maryland is recruiting Maryland and DC schools to partner with the project for the 2019-2020 school year.

 What is ToggleTalk®?